awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 The [TransactionConflict CloudWatch metric](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/metrics-dimensions.html) is incremented for each failed item\-level request\.

-## Using Transactional APIs in DynamoDB Accelerator \(DAX\)<a name="transaction-apis-dax"></a>
+## Using transactional APIs in DynamoDB Accelerator \(DAX\)<a name="transaction-apis-dax"></a>

 `TransactWriteItems` and `TransactGetItems` are both supported in DynamoDB Accelerator \(DAX\) with the same isolation levels as in DynamoDB\.

 `TransactWriteItems` writes through DAX\.
 DAX passes a `TransactWriteItems` call to DynamoDB and returns the response\.
-To populate the cache after the write, DAX calls `TransactGetItems` in the background for each item in the `TransactWriteItems` operation, which consumes additional read capacity units\. \(For more information, see [Capacity Management for Transactions](#transaction-capacity-handling)\.\) This functionality enables you to keep your application logic simple and use DAX for both transactional operations and nontransactional ones\.
+To populate the cache after the write, DAX calls `TransactGetItems` in the background for each item in the `TransactWriteItems` operation, which consumes additional read capacity units\. \(For more information, see [Capacity management for transactions](#transaction-capacity-handling)\.\) This functionality enables you to keep your application logic simple and use DAX for both transactional operations and nontransactional ones\.

 `TransactGetItems` calls are passed through DAX without the items being cached locally\.
 This is the same behavior as for strongly consistent read APIs in DAX\.

-## Capacity Management for Transactions<a name="transaction-capacity-handling"></a>
+## Capacity management for transactions<a name="transaction-capacity-handling"></a>

 There is no additional cost to enable transactions for your DynamoDB tables\.
 You pay only for the reads or writes that are part of your transaction\.
 DynamoDB performs two underlying reads or writes of every item in the transaction: one to prepare the transaction and one to commit the transaction\.
 The two underlying read/write operations are visible in your Amazon CloudWatch metrics\.